thebreachspy/the-breach-ship-project/README.md

 * Intel processor 4 cores 3.20ghz + HDD 500GB R/W speed=100Mbps + .sql file w/ 30 GBs ---> 7min++ to show results.
 (Windows).

-So if you want this process to be quick, use a SSD NVME 2 PCI 3.0+ and a high speed processor, it will certainly be more fast, resulting in seconds your results.
+So if you want this query process to be quick, use a SSD NVME 2 PCI 3.0+ and a high speed processor, it will certainly be more fast, showings queries results in few seconds.